-TiDB is an open-source database and is the best option for organizations who want to run TiDB on-premises in their own data centers, in a self-managed cloud environment, or in a hybrid of the two.
+TiDB is an open-source database and is the best option for organizations that want to run TiDB on-premises or in their own data centers.

 TiDB Cloud is a fully managed cloud Database as a Service of TiDB.
 It has an easy-to-use web-based management console to let you manage TiDB clusters for mission-critical production environments.

 Currently, TiDB supports the majority of MySQL 5.7 syntax with the exception of triggers, stored procedures, user-defined functions, and foreign keys.
 For more details, see Compatibility with MySQL.

 If you use the MySQL 8.0 client and it fails to connect to TiDB, try to add the

 mysql -h 127.0.0.1 -u root -P 4000 --default-auth=mysql_native_password --default-character-set=utf8

 This occurs because MySQL 8.0 changes the default authentication plugin in MySQL 5.7.
 You need to manually add the options above to specify using the older encryption method.

 You can use any language supported by the MySQL client or driver.

 TiDB implements Snapshot Isolation consistency, which delivers REPEATABLE-READ for compatibility with MySQL.
 Data is redundantly copied between TiKV nodes using the Raft consensus algorithm to ensure recoverability should a node failure occur.